ajtock/NGS_intro_Cambridge_SysBio/README.md

   You'll need to include the following options in your command:
   `-a`, `-A`, `--quality-cutoff`, `--overlap`, `--minimum-length`, `--output`, `--paired-output`

-  To make long commands more intelligible, I tend to write them over multiple lines by appending " \" to the end of each line and indenting lines after the first.
+  To make long commands more intelligible, I tend to write them over multiple lines by appending " \" (without the speech marks) to the end of each line and indenting lines after the first.

   To redirect stdout and stderr:
   ```